nwthomas/yoink/README.md

-### NOTE: This contract is completely unaudited.
-If you use this, you do so at your own risk!
+### NOTE: This contract is unaudited.
+If you use this, you do so at your own risk.

 <div>
     <h1 style="width:100%;text-align:center;">GIMME TOKEN ⛏</h1>